-Safe Space is officially gearing up for its return, and the first look at Season 2 suggests the Tubi comedy is expanding both its reach and its roster.
+Safe Space is gearing up for its return, and the first look at Season 2 signals that the Tubi comedy is stepping into its next chapter with an expanded lineup and fresh energy.

-Creator and star Kevin Fredericks (KevOnStage) recently shared images from the upcoming season, teasing what’s next with the caption: “COOKING UP ANOTHER SEASON SAFE SPACE WITH AMAZING TALENT.
+Co-Creator and star Kevin Fredericks (KevOnStage) recently shared images from the upcoming season, teasing what’s ahead with the caption: “COOKING UP ANOTHER SEASON SAFE SPACE WITH AMAZING TALENT.
 TUBI SOON COME.”
 While an official premiere date has not yet been announced, based on a follow-up post, the series is expected to arrive on Tubi this summer.

 The second season’s expanded lineup also reflects a pattern that has become central to Kevin Fredericks’ approach to content.
 Across his projects, Fredericks has consistently built alongside a community of comedians and creators he collaborates with and champions.
 With Safe Space, that approach continues — bringing together a range of voices that highlight raw talent, distinct comedic timing, and a shared creative rhythm rooted in collaboration.